TALK ABOUT MY GAL! -- THE TRAVEL AGENT

 Stan pulled out a tommy gun.
 I leapt from my seat ---

 Bobbie shook me awake.
 “Honey, honey are you okay?
 What were you dreaming?
 You’re bouncing all over our bed.”
 She sat down next to me and smiled confidently waving pieces of paper before my watery eyes.
 “Got up early and made all of our reservations.”

-They decided not to join us on our free helicopter tour of Haleakala volcano even after Bobbie negotiated a ten-percent discount.
+They decided not to join us on our free helicopter tour of Haleakala Volcano even after Bobbie got them a ten-percent discount.